epfl-ada/ada-2021-project-adalunatics/README.md

 ### 3. Statistical Analysis between events and number of "#metoo quotes" (quotes related to metoo movement)
 <div style="text-align: justify">The measurement of the impact of all considered events will be carried out with the methods described in the *notebook.ipynb*.
 We plan to measure the before-after difference in coverage related to each event, exploit the peaks in the derivative associated with surges in media interest, and check that our events provoke a lasting change in the time series through *structural-breaks-analysis*.
 Afterwards, we will analyze the distributions and compare the impacts of traumatic vs non traumatic events.</div>

+### 4. Statistical Analysis between events and number of "#metoo quotes" (quotes related to metoo movement)

 ## Proposed Timeline
 Our planning for the coming weeks consists of the following steps: